Milk Allergy in Babies

 What if my doctor says I should stop breastfeeding?

 Some doctors are concerned that an exclusion diet isn’t healthy for mother or baby and advise that weaning baby to a specially modified formula would be better for both.
-However there’s no evidence that industrially made hydrolysed or elemental (enzyme pre-digested) prescription formulas are “better” for the prevention of allergy in preference to exclusive breastfeeding2728—and poor bone health has been reported with exclusive use of certain specialist formulas29 While it can be challenging to follow an elimination diet, with careful supervision and help from a dietitian it can still be a healthy diet.
+However there’s no evidence that industrially made hydrolysed or elemental (enzyme pre-digested) prescription formulas are “better” for the prevention of allergy in preference to exclusive breastfeeding—and poor bone health has been reported with exclusive use of certain specialist formulas.2324 While it can be challenging to follow an elimination diet, with careful supervision and help from a dietitian it can still be a healthy diet.
 Breast milk will be easier for your baby to digest and contains all the other benefits of breast milk.

 What can I share with my doctor?